|HPS 0410||Einstein for Everyone|

 That perspectival effect should not worry anyone.
 The car in the garage problem is an attempt to show that the relativistic effects are more serious than this simple perspectival effect.
 There is, it tries to show, a real contradiction; and we should not tolerate contradictions in a physical theory.

-of the relativistic effect of each observer judging the other to have
+out of the relativistic effect of each observer judging the other to

-long as the car.
-There is a door at the right and a door at the left of
+as long as the car.
+There is a door at the right and a door at the

 Now image that we drive the car at 86.6% speed of light through the garage from right to left.
 The doors have been opened at the right and the left of the garage to allow passage of the car.
 There is a garage attendant, who stands at rest with respect to the garage.
 Can the garage attendant close both doors so that, at least for a few brief moments, the car is fully enclosed within the garage?

-is no problem achieving this.
-At 86.6% the speed of light, the car has
+there is no problem achieving this.
+At 86.6% the speed of light, the

-shrunk to half of its length at rest.
-It fits in the garage handily.
+car has shrunk to half of its length at rest.
+It fits in the garage

-The garage attendant can close both doors and trap the car inside.
+handily.
+The garage attendant can close both doors and trap the car

 According to the car driver, however, matters are quite different.The car is at rest and the garage moves.
 The garage approaches the car at 86.6% the speed of light.
 So the car driver finds that it is the garage and not the car that has shrunk to half its length.
 The garage is now half as long as the car.
 The car driver says that there is no way the garage attendant can shut both doors and trap the car fully inside.